This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 .

 In this way, the algebra of this set of matrices models the algebra of the complex numbers.
-The correspondence between this matrix algebra and that of complex numbers is called a homomorphism; the two algebras are said to be homomorphic to one another.
+The correspondence between this matrix algebra and that of complex numbers is a homomorphism; the two algebras are homomorphic to one another.

 Even though the matrices have four entries, the diagonals entries are identical and the off-diagonals are just negatives of one another, so the set forms a 2-dimensional vector space, just as do the complex numbers.